 Career Services is not offered to students in our Fundamentals courses.
 Students seriously considering a career switch into development or design should consider the following Bloc programs: * Web Developer Track * Designer Track

 Technical Readiness Throughout the Web Developer Track, Bloc will test your technical knowledge through a series of quizzes and long form assessments.
 Quizzes help you and your mentor identify gaps in your technical skills that require additional attention, and assessments are a cumulative review of the concepts covered in the quizzes.
 Assessments are similar to technical interviews, and you must pass to move to the next phase of the program.
 You’ll be given up to three opportunities to take each assessment.

 Non-Technical Skill Building Starting in Week 1 and continuing throughout the program, you’ll learn how to map out what segment of the industry you’re most passionate about pursuing, which technologies you’ll focus on to give you a competitive edge in a crowded candidate pool, and how to build your professional network effectively to create more opportunities.
 By the time you’re ready to start your job hunt, you’ll have a portfolio showcasing 8-10 projects, an updated resume, polished LinkedIn and GitHub profiles, and mock interviews under your belt.

+What is your policy regarding accommodating students with disabilities?
 In accordance with the Americans with Disabilities Act and other related US laws, Bloc will make concerted efforts to accommodate students with special requirements by making reasonable adjustments where appropriate.
 Each circumstance will be considered on an individual basis according to the means, limits, and experience of Bloc and take special requests under consideration.
 Students requesting special accommodations are asked to do so in writing following admission to Bloc and at least 30 days prior to the date accommodations will be needed.
 Documentation must be from a professional who is qualified in the testing and diagnosis of the disability.
 Please email [email protected] to discuss the requested accommodation with the Head of Student Success and/or Program Director before your program start date.